lorenzofox3/zora/README.md

 * doesNotThrow
 * fail

-You can use any other assertion library as well but a failing assertion will likely throw an exception which won't be properly tape reported
+You can use any other assertion library as well but a failing assertion will likely throw an exception which won't be properly tap reported